RetroPie/RetroPie-Docs/docs/Amiga.md

 ## Hints and troubleshooting

-- Some games works better with '512Kb Chip' + '512Kb Slow' Memory than default A500 '1MB Chip' setting.
+- Some games works better with '512Kb Chip' + '512Kb Slow' Memory rather than default A500 '1MB Chip'.
 If game crashes or not loads try to change memory settings in 'CPU RAM' card of uae4all2 interface.

-- Some games does not work properly with more than one floppy drive.
-If game crashes or not loads try to load it using just DF0 (change disc image during game if required).
+- Some games does not work properly if more than one floppy drive is in use.
+If game crashes or not loads try to use just DF0 (change disc image during game if required), and not use DF1, DF2 and DF3.

-- For Raspberry pi 1 users - make sure you overclocked your device, it works much faster when overclocked to maximum.
+- For Raspberry pi 1 users - make sure you overclocked your device.
+Amiga emulation works much faster when overclocked to maximum.
 Without overclocking some games does not work in full speed.